 Creating a video strategy for a brand can be a pretty complex task.
 You have a bunch of teams, a variety of factors to consider, and it can become a big mess pretty quickly.
 So, if you want to create a marketing plan template for a specific project like that, then use this infographic template from Visme to display everything and make it all really easy for the whole team to follow.

-This format is especially powerful when you have marketing consultants on your team because that’s when things can get a little unclear.
+This format is especially powerful when you’ve hired a marketing consultant because that’s when things can get a little unclear.
 So organizing every project into a quick infographic can provide a really great way to keep everyone organized.

-Email List Marketing Plan Template - from Sumo
+Email List Marketing Strategy Template - from Sumo

 An email list is one of the most powerful tools any business has.
 It’s really hard to grow your list and keep subscribers engaged.
-Here’s a great marketing plan example for growing an email list to over 1,500 new subscribers in 12 weeks.
+Here’s a great marketing plan example for growing a list to over 1,500 new subscribers in 12 weeks.

 Email marketing plan template - from Hubspot

-Speaking about email marketing, here’s a great email marketing planning template from Hubspot that helps you create better emails.
-This template has 3 parts - email planning, analytics, and A/B testing.
+Here’s a great email marketing planning template from Hubspot that helps you create better emails.
+Hubspot is an incredible software product for any brand and they make incredible templates and guides on virtually every aspect of digital marketing.
+This template in particular has 3 parts - email planning, analytics, and A/B testing.

 Ecommerce Marketing Plan Template - from Sumo